mariechatfield/tutorials/firebase/steps/step5_read_dynamic_data.md

 **WARNING: The next two challenges are _super_ spicy.** Before you attempt these challenges, you should complete all previous challenges in Steps 3-5.

 1. Display the last three recommendations, instead of just the last one.
-    - [Firebase Query](https://www.firebase.com/docs/web/api/query/) - documentation on how queries work in Firebase
+    - [Firebase Query](https://firebase.google.com/docs/reference/js/firebase.database.Query) - documentation on how queries work in Firebase
-    - [Firebase.on()](https://www.firebase.com/docs/web/api/query/on.html) - documentation on the types of Firebase events you can listen for using the `.on()` method of the Firebase library
+    - [database.Reference.on()](https://firebase.google.com/docs/reference/js/firebase.database.Reference#on) - documentation on the types of Firebase events you can listen for using the `.on()` method of a Firebase Reference
-    - [Firebase.limitToLast()](https://www.firebase.com/docs/web/api/query/limittolast.html) - documentation on limiting the number of events received from a Firebase event listener
+    - [database.Reference.limitToLast()](https://firebase.google.com/docs/reference/js/firebase.database.Reference#limitToLast) - documentation on limiting the number of events received from a Firebase Reference event listener
-    - [Firebase DataSnapshot](https://www.firebase.com/docs/web/api/datasnapshot/) - documentation on `DataSnapshot`, which is the type of object that Firebase Queries pass to callbacks
+    - [Firebase DataSnapshot](https://firebase.google.com/docs/reference/js/firebase.database.DataSnapshot) - documentation on `DataSnapshot`, which is the type of object that Firebase Queries pass to callbacks
 2. Add an input which allows the user to specify an arbitrary number of the most recent recommendations to show.
 So if the user selects 5, display the last 2 recommendations.
 If the user selects 2, display the last 2 recommendations.
     - [jQuery DOM Insertion](http://api.jquery.com/category/manipulation/dom-insertion-inside/) - jQuery methods that allow you to insert content inside an existing HTML element
     - [jQuery DOM Removal](http://api.jquery.com/category/manipulation/dom-removal/) - jQuery methods that allow you to remove HTML elements and/or their content